lftp(1) General Commands Manual lftp(1)

 bolic links as files).

-For options --newer-than and --older-than you can either specify a file or time specification
+For options --newer-than and --older-than you can either specify a local file or time speci‐

 Verbosity level can be selected using --verbose=level option or by several -v options, e.g.